Goddess movement: Wicca

 Wicca regards "the Goddess", along with her consort the Horned God, as a deity of prime importance.
-The earliest Wiccan publications described Wicca as a tribal goddess of the witch community, neither omnipotent nor universal.
+The earliest Wiccan publications described the Goddess as a tribal goddess of the witch community, neither omnipotent nor universal.

 Many forms of Wicca have come to regard the Goddess as a universal deity, more in line with her description in the Charge of the Goddess, a key Wiccan text.
 In this guise she is the "Queen of Heaven", similar to Egyptian goddess Isis; she also encompasses and conceives all life, much like the Greek goddess Gaia.
 Much like Isis, she is held to be the summation of all other goddesses, who represent her different names and aspects across the different cultures.
 The Goddess is often portrayed with strong lunar symbolism, drawing on various deities such as Diana, Hecate, and Isis, and is often depicted as the Maiden, Mother, and Crone triad popularized by Robert Graves (see Triple Goddess below).
 Many depictions of her also draw strongly on Celtic goddesses.
 Some Wiccans believe there are many goddesses, and in some forms of Wicca, notably Dianic Wicca, the Goddess alone is worshipped.

-Some, but not all, participants in the Goddess movement self-identify as witches or Wiccans.
+Some, but not all, participants in the Goddess movement self-identify as Wiccans or 'witches'.
 Other participants of the Goddess movement call themselves goddessians while others identify as the more generic "pagans".

-Some witches, especially Dianics, attempt to trace the historical origins of their beliefs to Neolithic pre-Christian cultures, seeing Wiccanism as a distillation of a religion found at the beginning of most, if not all, cultures.
-They regard wise women and midwives as the first witches.
-Dianic witchcraft first became visible in the 1970s, alongside the writings of Zsuzsanna Budapest.
+Some Wiccans, especially Dianics, attempt to trace the historical origins of their beliefs to Neolithic pre-Christian cultures, seeing Wiccanism as a distillation of a religion found at the beginning of most, if not all, cultures.
+They regard wise women and midwives as the first Wiccan witches.
+Dianic Wicca first became visible in the 1970s, alongside the writings of Zsuzsanna Budapest.
 Her feminist interpretation of witchcraft followed a few decades after the founding of Wicca by Gerald Gardner in the 1940s.
 Today, there are at least 800,000 individuals who consider themselves Wiccan followers or witches in North America.

 Gardner and Valiente advocated a proto-feminist ideal of priestess authority in service to the Wiccan God and Goddess.
 Covens in "traditional" Wicca (i.e., those run along the lines described by Gardner and Valiente) had and have pretty much equal leadership both of a priest and of a priestess; but often consider the priestess "prima inter pares" (first among equals) - according to the book A Witches' Bible, by Stewart and Janet Farrar.

 Doreen Valiente became known in Britain as the 'Mother of the Craft' and contributed extensively to Wicca's written tradition.
 She is the author of The Witches' Creed, which lays out the basics of Wiccan religious belief and philosophy; including the polarity of the God and the Goddess as the two great "powers of Nature" and the two "mystical pillars" of the religion.
 One way to characterize the central male-female divine dyad in Wicca is to say that it's a duotheistic religion with a theology based on the divine gender polarity of male and female.